Pupil Premium Outcomes

 - To ensure first wave teaching meets the needs of Pupil Premium students.

-- Impact will be measured through measuring the average grade of pupil premium and non pupil premium students at each assessment point, six times a year.
+- Impact will be measured through analysis of data comparing the difference in progress and attainment of pupil premium and non pupil premium students at each assessment point, six times a year.

 - To ensure that Pupil Premium students have at least good attendance (96%).